ESSI-Lab/DAB/README.md

 <br/>

-Contributors to the ESSI-Lab DAB CE project are welcome: you can **report bugs and request enhancements** <a href="#Contacts">contacting ESSI-Lab</a> or through the GitHub issue tracker.
+Contributors to the ESSI-Lab DAB CE project are welcome: you can **report bugs and request enhancements** <a href="#Contact ESSI-Lab">contacting ESSI-Lab</a> or through the GitHub issue tracker.

 To **propose code contributions** please contact ESSI-Lab to coordinate the development effort and avoid duplications.